Concordium/concordium.github.io/source/shared/net/references/transactions.rst

      - The minimum amount of CCD to stake to become a baker
    * -
      - maximum fraction of total stake a pool is allowed hold
-     - The maximum percent of total stake a baker pool can have
+     - The maximum percent of total stake any single baker pool can have
    * -
-     - maximum factor a pool may stake relative to the baker's stake -
+     - maximum factor a pool may stake relative to the baker's stake
+     - A baker pool's stake consists of the baker's own equity capital, and delegated capital.
+This factor determines the maximum stake a baker pool may have relative to the equity capital.
+Any delegated stake above this threshold does not count.
    * -
      - pool owner cooldown duration
-     - The number of hours for pool owner cool down period when the pool owner updates settings
+     - The amount of time the pool owner needs to wait before changes are effective when either decreasing stake or removing the pool.
+Note that changes are effective on the first payday after the cooldown has expired.
    * -
      - allowed range for finalization commission
-     - The allowed percentage range for finalization commission for baker pools
+     - The allowed range of finalization commissions bakers may select when creating or updating pools.
    * -
      - allowed range for baking commission
-     - The allowed percentage range for baking commission for baker pools
+     - The allowed range of baking commissions bakers may select when creating or updating pools.
    * -
      - allowed range for transaction commission
-     - The allowed percentage range for transaction commission for baker pools
+     - The allowed range of transaction commissions bakers may select when creating or updating pools.
    * - Passive delegation parameters
      - finalization commission
-     - The percentage paid for finalization commission when delegating to passive delegation
+     - The percentage of finalization rewards retained by the passive delegation, i.e., not given out to delegators.
    * -
      - baking commission
-     - The percentage paid for baking commission when delegating to passive delegation
+     - The percentage of baking rewards retained by the passive delegation, i.e., not given out to delegators.
    * -
      - transaction commission
-     - The percentage paid for transaction commission when delegating to passive delegation
+     - The percentage of transaction rewards retained by the passive delegation, i.e., not given out to delegators.
    * - Parameters related to delegators
      - delegator cooldown duration
-     - The amount of time of delegator cool down period when delegator updates settings related to delegation
+     - The amount of time of delegator must wait before changes are effective when decreasing or removing stake, or changing pools.
    * - Exchange rate parameters
      - EUR per CCD rate (approx)
-     - The approximate exchange rate for number of Euros per CCD
+     - The approximate exchange rate for the EUR to CCD exchange rate
    * -
      - EUR per Energy rate
      - The Euro per energy rate
    * -
      - microCCD per EUR related
-     - The rate of microCCD per Euro
+     - The microCCD per Euro rate
    * - Parameters that affect rewards distribution
      - mint amount per reward period
-     -
+     - The percentage increase in amount of CCD per payday.
    * -
      - mint distribution: baking reward
-     -
+     - The fraction of newly minted CCD that goes towards baker rewards.
    * -
      - mint distribution: finalization reward
-     -
+     - The fraction of newly minted CCD that goes towards finalization rewards.
    * -
      - transaction fee distribution: baker
-     -
+     - The fraction of block transaction fees allocated to the baker.
    * -
      - transaction fee distribution: GAS account
-     -
+     - The fraction of block transaction fees allocated to the GAS account.
    * -
      - GAS rewards: baking a block
-     -
+     - The fraction of the GAS account that is allocated to the baker for baking a block.
    * -
      - GAS rewards: adding a finalization proof
-     -
+     - The fraction of the GAS account that is allocated to the baker for including a finalization proof in a block.
    * -
      - GAS rewards: adding a credential deployment
-     -
+     - The fraction of the GAS account that is allocated to the baker for including an account creation transaction in a block.
    * -
      - Gas rewards: adding a chain update
-     -
+     - The fraction of the GAS account that is allocated to the baker for including an update transaction in a block.
    * - Time parameters
      - reward period length
-     - The amount of time before rewards are received
+     - The length of the reward period.
+All rewards are handed out at the end of each reward period.
    * - Other parameters
      - election difficulty
-     -
+     - The election difficulty determines the probability that there is a block in a slot.
+Thus together with slot duration it determines average block time.
    * -
      - foundation account index
-     -
+     - An index of the designated foundation reward account.
+The foundation account receives the foundation tax.
    * -
      - maximum credential deployments per block
-     -
+     - The maximum amount of accounts that can be created in a block.